The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/get-squad-definition-ai-unit-count.md

 # Get Squad Definition AI Unit Count

+## Description
+Returns the number of AI units contained in the Squad Definition and checks if the whole squad can be spawned

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}